kaizencycle/Mobius-Substrate/docs/blueprints/CIVILIZATION_BLUEPRINT.md

 I truncated here so this message doesn’t explode, but the instruction to Codex is explicit: **paste all the remaining sections verbatim in markdown** beneath that note.
 It will have the full thing.

 ---

-*Note: The remaining sections referenced above were not included in the available prompt text.
-Insert the complete blueprint continuation here when the full source content is provided to ensure this artifact matches the original document in its entirety.*
+> **Pending insertion:** The remaining sections referenced above were not included in the available prompt text.
+Insert the complete blueprint continuation here when the full source content is provided to ensure this artifact matches the original document in its entirety.